helios2k/openGL-mech-bot/final-version/Dependencies/freeglut/readme.txt

 Compiling 32 bit Applications

 To create a 32 bit freeglut application, create a new Win32 C++ project in MSVC.
-From the â€œWin32 Application Wizardâ€, choose a â€œWindows applicationâ€, check the â€œEmpty projectâ€ box, and submit.
+From the “Win32 Application Wizard”, choose a “Windows application”, check the “Empty project” box, and submit.

-Youâ€™ll now need to configure the compiler and linker settings.
-Open up the project properties, and select â€œAll Configurationsâ€ (this is necessary to ensure our changes are applied for both debug and release builds).
-Open up the â€œgeneralâ€ section under â€œC/C++â€, and configure the â€œinclude\â€ folder you created above as an â€œAdditional Include Directoryâ€.
-If you have more than one GLUT package which contains a â€œglut.hâ€ file, itâ€™s important to ensure that the freeglut include folder appears above all other GLUT include folders.
+You’ll now need to configure the compiler and linker settings.
+Open up the project properties, and select “All Configurations” (this is necessary to ensure our changes are applied for both debug and release builds).
+Open up the “general” section under “C/C++”, and configure the “include\” folder you created above as an “Additional Include Directory”.
+If you have more than one GLUT package which contains a “glut.h” file, it’s important to ensure that the freeglut include folder appears above all other GLUT include folders.

-Now open up the â€œgeneralâ€ section under â€œLinkerâ€, and configure the â€œlib\â€ folder you created above as an â€œAdditional Library Directoryâ€.
-A freeglut application depends on the import libraries â€œfreeglut.libâ€ and â€œopengl32.libâ€, which can be configured under the â€œInputâ€ section.
-However, it shouldnâ€™t be necessary to explicitly state these dependencies, since the freeglut headers handle this for you.
-Now open the â€œAdvancedâ€ section, and enter â€œmainCRTStartupâ€ as the â€œEntry Pointâ€ for your application.
-This is necessary because GLUT applications use â€œmainâ€ as the application entry point, not â€œWinMainâ€â€”without it youâ€™ll get an undefined reference when you try to link your application.
+Now open up the “general” section under “Linker”, and configure the “lib\” folder you created above as an “Additional Library Directory”.
+A freeglut application depends on the import libraries “freeglut.lib” and “opengl32.lib”, which can be configured under the “Input” section.
+However, it shouldn’t be necessary to explicitly state these dependencies, since the freeglut headers handle this for you.
+Now open the “Advanced” section, and enter “mainCRTStartup” as the “Entry Point” for your application.
+This is necessary because GLUT applications use “main” as the application entry point, not “WinMain”—without it you’ll get an undefined reference when you try to link your application.

-Thatâ€™s all of your project properties configured, so you can now add source files to your project and build the application.
-If you want your application to be compatible with GLUT, you should â€œ#include <GL/glut.h>â€.
-If you want to use freeglut specific extensions, you should â€œ#include <GL/freeglut.h>â€ instead.
+That’s all of your project properties configured, so you can now add source files to your project and build the application.
+If you want your application to be compatible with GLUT, you should “#include <GL/glut.h>”.
+If you want to use freeglut specific extensions, you should “#include <GL/freeglut.h>” instead.

-Donâ€™t forget to either include the freeglut DLL when distributing applications, or provide your users with some method of obtaining it if they donâ€™t already have it!
+Don’t forget to either include the freeglut DLL when distributing applications, or provide your users with some method of obtaining it if they don’t already have it!

 Compiling 64 bit Applications

 Building 64 bit applications is almost identical to building 32 bit applications.
-When you use the configuration manager to add the x64 platform, itâ€™s easiest to copy the settings from the Win32 platform.
-If you do so, itâ€™s then only necessary to change the â€œAdditional Library Directoriesâ€ configuration so that it references the directory containing the 64 bit import library rather than the 32 bit one.
+When you use the configuration manager to add the x64 platform, it’s easiest to copy the settings from the Win32 platform.
+If you do so, it’s then only necessary to change the “Additional Library Directories” configuration so that it references the directory containing the 64 bit import library rather than the 32 bit one.